electrical-Rick1700/hello-world/README.md

 # hello-world
 I am creating this repository as an initial starting point to coding.
 Also plan on using R later down the line.
+I got interested in GitHub primarily becuase I want to dabble in a bit of engineering.
+Not sure how long I will be doing this for but I feel it is definitely a useful skill to have.
+I also like Rick and Morty atm.
+I foudn isntructions on how to construct a portal gun and the instructions on how to build it were here and I figured why not try it out and actually understand it a bit more since I hear about it so much.
+I am excited to see what I will be able to create and what I will learn along the way.
+This will allow me to get a bit of a preview with what I can expect when I learn the R language.
+I'm King Flippy Nips.